 As companies grow, their infrastructure also grows with them.
 This tandem of growth usually results in having various offices in different parts of a city, or even in different cities across states and the world.
-With today’s technology companies, each of the growth giants have taken different positions regarding their bold visions of ideal company headquarters, as well as that of a smart building or smart city.
+With today’s technology companies, each of the largest corporate campuses in US have taken different positions regarding their bold visions of ideal company headquarters, as well as that of a smart building or smart city.

 Silicon Valley’s Draw